Tonya Kay

-Tonya Kay is an American film actress, television personality, and burlesque performer who is the creator and producer of Tonya Kay's Pinup Pole Show.
+Tonya Kay (born October 8, 1981) is an American film actress, television personality, and burlesque performer who is the creator and producer of Tonya Kay's Pinup Pole Show.

 Early life

 Tonya Kay was born in southern Michigan.
 She graduated as valedictorian of her high school class.
 Kay is a practicing raw vegan, pagan and Chaote.

 Career

 Early career

 Kay began tap dance training at age four.
 At age six, she performed in a local community theatre production of the musical Oliver!.
 At 15, she was cast in her first professional production, The Music Man at Detroit, Michigan's Fisher Theatre.
 She spent four years performing in Chicago theatres, including the Drury Lane Theatre, Peninsula Players, Theatre at the Centre, Theatre Building Chicago and Apollo Theater Chicago.
 In New York City, she performed concert dance and experimental theatre, including De La Guarda, and eventually toured in Stomp.

 Television and film

 Her guest appearances on American network television programs include Jane the Virgin, Criminal Minds, House M.D., Glee, The Fosters, and Rosewood.
 Her movie credits include Bastard (20th Century Fox), The Other Wife, Web Cam Girls & Saving My Baby (LMN), and an upcoming release on SyFy, Earthtastrophe.